This is the tab you will be using during recording.

 - Multi panel views: change the layout.

-- Active follow cam: allows you to follow your actor without manually moving the camera in the viewport.
-Toggle avatar name: toggle on and off the character’s name display in the viewport.
+- Active Follow Cam: allows you to follow your actor without manually moving the camera in the Viewport.

 You can change the axis from z up to y up by clicking the axis orientation diagram in the lower left corner